ufz/ogs/web/content/docs/devguide/advanced/configuration-options/index.md

 Some of these options are enabled by default ("*Defaults* to *ON*") otherwise they must be explicitly set to *ON*.

+You can pass any CMake variable or option with `-DVARIABLE_NAME=VALUE` (note the `-D` in front) to the CMake command.
+You can also overwrite the generator with the `-G` parameter or the build-directory with the `-B` parameter.

 ### General

 CMake switches to enable / disable parts of OGS.